-Why early intervention is critical
+Why early intervention services and supports are critical

 Did you know the number of Victorian children and families involved with child protection each year is the highest in Australia and growing much faster than the national average?